tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 dependencies during construction or initialization and as a starting point, a cluster of dependencies can be wrapped as a single `service.Service`.

-## Goals

-- Provide a more flexible internal framework for initializing tendermint nodes to make the initatilization process less hard-coded by the implementation of the node objects.

-  - Reactors should not need to expose their interfaces *within* the implementation of the node type, except in the context of some groups of service.

-- Expose some "unsafe"  way of replacing (some?) existing components, and or inserting arbitrary reactors or services into the tendermint node's initialization.

-  - This may include creating an exported, top-level "unsafe" package with several interfaces and constructors, or simply a function in the node package.

-- Refactor and simplify the process start/initialization logic, separately from--but as a precursor to--permitting user replacement of components.

-## Non-Goals

-- Fully abstract dependency-based process initialization.

-- Fully abstract replacement of core tendermint components without vendoring.

-- Parallelized initialization of components.

 ## Questions